ShmInquiry/NewsApp/README.md

 ## Technologies Used 💻
 - Swift 🐍
 - Xcode 🛠️
-- [Add any other relevant technologies used in the project]

 ## Getting Started 🚀
 To get started with the app, follow these steps: